Al Nasr (horse): Assessment

 In 1981, the independent Timeform organisation gave Al Nasr a rating of 121.
 In the International Classification he was rated eighteen pounds below the top-rated Shergar.
 In 1982, Timeform gave him a rating of 126, eight pounds below the top-rated trio Ardross, Assert and Green Forest.
 In the International Classification he was rated the fifth-best older male horse in Europe and the tenth best horse of any age.

 Stud career

 Al Nasr was retired to stand as a breeding stallion at Spendthrift Farm at an initial stud fee of $40,000 a mare.
 He was not an outstanding stallion, but did sire several good winners including Zaizoom (Derby Italiano), Acteur Franceis (Prix Morny), Star Recruit (Alysheba Stakes), Prince of Andros (Cumberland Lodge Stakes), Majmu (May Hill Stakes) and Lord of Tusmore (Rose of Lancaster Stakes).
 He was later exported to stand in Italy where his last foals were born in 2003.
+Al Nasr died in May of 2003 at age 25.